hiroki-it/tech-notebook/docs/infrastructure_as_code/draft/infrastructure_as_code_kubernetes_development_environment_k3d_config.md

         nodeFilters:
           - agent:1
   kubeconfig:
-    updateDefaultKubeconfig: true # add new cluster to your default Kubeconfig; same as `--kubeconfig-update-default` (default: true)
+    updateDefaultKubeconfig: "true" # add new cluster to your default Kubeconfig; same as `--kubeconfig-update-default` (default: "true")
-    switchCurrentContext: true # also set current-context to the new cluster's context; same as `--kubeconfig-switch-context` (default: true)
+    switchCurrentContext: "true" # also set current-context to the new cluster's context; same as `--kubeconfig-switch-context` (default: "true")
   runtime: # runtime (docker) specific options
     gpuRequest: all # same as `--gpus all`
     labels: